-The Board is currently led by Timothy C. McQuay, our interim Executive Chairman of the Board.
-At the present time, the roles of Chairman and principal executive officer are combined.
-The Board believes that this combined role is in the best interest of the Company's stockholders considering Mr. McQuay's tenure as a director since 2011, his familiarity with the Company's key businesses and the temporary nature of the combined role until a permanent Chief Executive Officer is identified.
-However, once the Company completes its search for a new Chief Executive Officer, the Board expects to again separate the roles of Chairman and principal executive officer.
+Following the appointment of Majdi Abulaban as the President and Chief Executive Officer of the Company, the Board separated the roles of Chairman of the Board and Chief Executive Officer, with Timothy C. McQuay serving as Chairman of the Board since May 15, 2019.
 The Board believes separating the roles of Chairman and Chief Executive Officer allows our Chief Executive Officer to focus on developing and implementing the Company's strategic business plans and managing the Company's day-to-day business operations and allows our Chairman to lead the Board in its oversight and advisory roles.
-As a result of the many responsibilities of the Board and the significant amount of time and effort required by
+As a result of the many responsibilities of the Board and the significant amount of time and effort required by each of the Chairman and Chief Executive Officer to perform their respective duties, the Company believes that having separate persons in these roles enhances the ability of each to discharge those duties effectively and enhances the Company's prospects for success.